anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 Are containers the answer?
 They may be able to solve many of the current problems, but they also introduce a new set of issues and ignore important lessons from the evolution of distribution-level packaging.

 Joe will look at the problems posed by traditional packaging tools and language-specific formats in today's environment, and will talk about how containers and other modern approaches try to address these issues.
 He'll examine if and how these techniques fall short of a convincing solution, and will discuss some of the key remaining challenges.

+#### <a name="unik"></a>_Why You Really Want Unikernels, Not Containers_ <span style="font-size: smaller">- [Idit Levine](#iditl)</span>

+Unikernels are machine images constructed by compiling the application code, a minimum set of operating system dependencies, the machine configurations and respective drivers.
+The unikernel represents the smallest subset of code required to run the application, giving us portable applications with smaller footprint, less overhead, smaller attack surface, and faster boot times than traditional operating systems.

+UniK (_you-neek_) enables software developers to easily compile applications into different unikernels, creating extremely lightweight, efficient application instances.
+These single-purpose images can then be deployed to a variety of cloud providers, embedded devices (think IoT), as well as simply to a developer laptop or workstation.

+Idit will discuss the motiviations behind UniK and unikernels in general, and will describe why they are a much more suitable approach for many of the challenges that containers are supposed to address.
+She will talk about what's next for UniK, outline a trajectory for unikernels in the modern computing space, and will explain why you really want to be looking at unikernels now.

 #### <a name="arbor"></a>_Building A Data Pipeline on Google Container Engine at Arbor_ <span style="font-size: smaller">- [Joshua Kwan](#joshuak)</span>